 From time to time, certain monetary amounts are payable by the Company to the KRG based on the relevant year's cash flows computed in accordance with the terms of the PDA.
-A provision is made in the financial statements of the Company as such amounts accrue.
+A provision will be made in the financial statement of the Company as such amounts accrue.
 However, no payment is due to the KRG until the Company has recovered its full entitlements under the PDA.
+As of 31 March 2025, no such provision is made in the financial statements (2024: nil).